yashmulgaonkar/esp32-flightradar24-ttgo/README.md

 - Display GPS location, registration, altitude, heading, speed and vertical speed of the airplane
 - Lookup of the full name for the from- and to airports name and region, lat/lon
 - Lookup and display flag for the countries
+- **GPS Module Support**: Real-time GPS location and time updates using Adafruit Mini GPS PA1010D module
-- No account required, ony WiFi with internet connection!
+- No account required, only WiFi with internet connection!
 - Minimal interaction with FlightRadar24; database and graphics are present in firmware
 - Configuration using a Web interface
 - HTML status screen